 Hacienda Bambusa is located in the south of what is locally called the “ejecafetero” or “coffee country," blessed with an agreeable subtropical climate.
 When you come upon the Hacienda you are instantly immersed by a maze of plantain, yucca, orange, and pineapple cultivation.
 Smaller roads lead to further surprises.
 The landscape is breathtaking and its diversity of flora and fauna make it a little paradise.
 Among its many charms are the presence of exotic flowers like heliconias, more than 100 species of birds and a large number of mammals such as monkeys, foxes, armadillos and agouti.
 The main house is built of bamboo and clay tiles in the traditional manner of the region's coffee culture.
 It is surrounded by huge Andean mountains, enormous trees, exotic gardens and crops - an oasis of tranquility and natural beauty.
 The lodge's management spent six years redesigning the building to receive guests and have established it as the ideal destination for visitors to Quindio.

-The Getsemani Hotel combines the colonial architecture of the town with a Mediterranean design that ensures a relaxing, comfortable and memorable stay.
-For the past 16 years, it has provided guests with the highest levels of service.
-Rooms combine modern convenience with colonial design.
+The Getsemani Hotel combines the colonial architecture of Villa de Leyva with a Mediterranean design that ensures a relaxing, comfortable and memorable stay.
+Since the property was founded in 1994, the accommodating staff has provided a warm welcome for guests and offered the highest levels of service.
+The guest rooms combine modern convenience with traditional design, for a unique and authentic Colombian experience.

 Sofitel Bogota Victoria Regia enjoys an upscale location in the north of Bogota.
 Perfect for business or leisure, it is close to the city's main financial and business districts as well as renowned art galleries for indulging in a spot of culture.
 With the many restaurants and boutiques you'll be spoiled for choice!
 The international airport is just a 30 minute drive away.